 We do everything via email, Trello, Slack, and other messaging and organizational apps.
-We hold conferences using Skype, Zoom or GoToMeeting.
-We use everything we can to stay flexible, available, and above all, free.
+We hold conferences using Skype, Zoom, or GoToMeeting.
+Living the nomadic life means we use everything we can to stay flexible, available, and above all, free.

 But the rest of the world hasn’t entirely caught up to us.

 Death to Snail Mail

 No matter how hard we try, there are still companies and government agencies who insist on recording a real street address and sending snail mail to that home address.
 Paper messages that have to travel to a fixed, physical location, and that often needs a prompt response.

 The need to have a physical address to receive mail is the one remaining thorn in our ever-roaming paws, and for a long time, there wasn’t a good solution.